 Requirements for the graduate portion of the combined BA/MA degree:

+- The graduate Methods and Practicum courses, offered in sequential Fall semesters.
 This will mean that the student will take either Methods HIAA 2920 or Practicum, HIAA 2930, whichever is then being offered, in Fall of the senior year.

-•Eight other courses in addition to the above, of which 6 must be 2000-level graduate seminars or individual reading courses at the graduate level.
+- Eight other courses in addition to the above, of which 6 must be 2000-level graduate seminars or individual reading courses at the graduate level.
 Combined graduate/undergraduate courses, or undergraduate courses appropriate to the student’s stated course of study, and modified to include graduate level exercises such as an extensive written paper or other mutually agreed upon project, may be counted towards this number in consultation with the student’s sponsoring advisor and the DGS.

-•A thesis or thesis project arrived at in consultation with the student’s advisor.
+- A thesis or thesis project arrived at in consultation with the student’s advisor.
 To prepare such a project, typically in their final semester at Brown, the student may register for HIAA 2940, Master’s Qualifying Preparation, using their advisor’s section number.
 The final paper or project may be a perfected version of a seminar paper or project, and must be accepted by the student’s advisor and one other reader, from within or outside the department, to be arrived at in consultation between the student and the advisor.
 It should then be filed with the Graduate School according to their rules for filing an MA thesis, available on their website.

 Students will receive the BA at graduation in their senior year, and the MA at graduation the following year.
 In their senior year, they will most probably be taking a combination of undergraduate and graduate courses.